 - If you have a listing for more than a few days and have not taken pictures of it, I’m skipping right by it.
 If it is your exclusive rental, you are an idiot for not having pictures taken and are doing a disservice to your landlord.
 As an apartment hunter, I need to see it.

 - If you are a broker, NEVER EVER post in the By Owner Apartments Only (no broker) area of Craigslist.
-Likewise if there is a fee of any kind, do not post in the No Fee area of Craigslist.
+(And, yes, people still use Craigslist.)

 - Learn what a convertible is.
 Use the term sparingly.